 Non-Graduate Credits.
 Under certain circumstances non-graduate credit course work may count toward the minimum requirements for GA and fellowship eligibility.
 Monitoring of the appropriateness of non-graduate credit course work will be the responsibility of the Graduate Studies Committee of the Graduate Program.

 Course Load Inconsistent with Full-time Status: In certain situations, graduate students may desire to enroll in more than the number of credit hours required for their full-time status, based on their status in the program (e.g., for pursuing a minor, interdisciplinary specialization, certificate or dual degree).
 Such students should seek prior approval from their advisor and Graduate Studies Committee and discuss how enrolling for excess credit hours may affect their progress, program of study and any financial implications.
 This can be especially relevant for Graduate Trainees, Graduate Fellows, or GRAs with a Matching Tuition and Fees Award who receive the graduate fee authorization (GFA) benefit (

 Other.
-Information on course loads for students receiving other loans or work-study support is available from the university’s Student Financial Aid Office.
+Information on course loads for students receiving other loans or work-study support is available from the university’s Office of Student Financial Aid.